 Types of messages

-Both in the messaging and negotiation states are messages send.
+Both in the messaging and negotiation states messages are sent.
 These messages form the conversation.
 The agent will send different messages, during the phases of the conversation.
 The types of messages are described below:

 Call Start of conversation, in which a ship only requests contact with another ship.